≡ Menu

 • Atypical Depression

-Each of these will usually have their own set of unique symptoms and characteristics, which is why most life insurance companies will consider each of these “types” of Depression as separate and unique pre-existing medical conditions.
+Each type of these “types” of depression will usually have its own unique set of symptoms and characteristics.
+That’s why most life insurance companies consider each type of depression a separate pre-existing medical condition.

 Questions that will be directly addressed will include: